wiz0u/WTelegramClient/README.md

 # Example of API call

+> [!NOTE]
->ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various C# syntaxes to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )
+> The Telegram API makes extensive usage of base and derived classes, so be ready to use the various C# syntaxes to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

 All the Telegram API classes/methods are fully documented through Intellisense: Place your mouse over a class/method name,